mcmunder/prettier-config/README.md

 # @mcmunder/prettier-config

-One prettier config to rule all them repos.
+One prettier config to rule them all.

 ## Usage